sematext/docs/docs/integration/hadoop.md

 title: Hadoop Monitoring Integration
 description: Sematext's Hadoop server monitoring provides overview of the common Hadoop components within your cluster such as NameNode, DataNode, CPU, memory, JVM and more.
-It also includes MRv1 version specific reports sucha as JobTracker, JobTracker Queues, TaskTracker as well as YARN specific ResourceManager, ResourceManager Queues, and NodeManager report
+It also includes MRv1 version specific reports such as JobTracker, JobTracker Queues, TaskTracker as well as YARN specific ResourceManager, ResourceManager Queues, and NodeManager report

 ## Overview